Join InterNations

 • St Cuthbert’s College (Epsom) in Auckland

-• Diocesan School for Girls in Auckland
+• Diocesan School For Girls in Auckland

-• Queen Margaret College in Wellington
+• Rangitoto College in Auckland

-You can search the full directory of schools in New ZealandΒ for more information on schools, such as their locations, contact details, as well as other topics related to education.
+You can search the full directory of schools in New Zealand for more information on schools, such as their locations, contact details, as well as other topics related to education.

 International Schools

 You will find no shortage of schools for international students in New Zealand.
-However, the term β€œinternational schools” is rarely used in the country.
+However, the term “international schools” is rarely used in the country.
 This is because the schools authorized to offer the International Baccalaureate Diplomas are spread across both the private and state sectors.

 Below is a list of some of the best international schools in New Zealand.